theWhiteFox/theWhiteFox/_posts/2018-04-13-JS-Algorithms.md

 layout: post
 title: Algorithms
 subtitle: JavaScript
-date: 2018-04-13T00:00:00.000Z
+date: {}
 categories: JavaScript
 published: true
 ---

-I love to cook (especially sauces) and eat delicious food.
-I love to read and learn new recipes.
+I love to cook, eat delicious food & learn new recipes.
 Algorithms for me are like recipes in programming.
-As my cooking skills have improved by learning recipes, I hope my programming skills will improve by learning algorithms.
+As my cooking skills have improved by learning recipes, my programming skills will improve by learning algorithms.
 I chose JS as the language to learn these algorithms / recipes because it's the language of the web and a language I want to master.

 I also want to improve my problem solving / JS writing skills, these are some [JS algorithms](https://github.com/theWhiteFox/algorithms-in-js) that I will understand, not just do.